* Joint offer could be approved by Siemens board on Sunday

 * Siemens would acquire gas turbines from Alstom, sources say

-* Mitsubishi would set up JV in steam turbines
+* Mitsubishi would set up JV in steam turbines, take Alstom stake

 * Under separate train deal, Germany might match French stake

-MUNICH/PARIS, June 13 (Reuters) - Germany's Siemens and Japan's Mitsubishi Heavy Industries are putting the finishing touches on a joint offer for Alstom's turbine businesses that includes a cash element of roughly 9 billion euros ($12.25 billion), sources close to the bidders said.
+MUNICH/PARIS, June 13 (Reuters) - Germany's Siemens and Japan's Mitsubishi Heavy Industries are putting the finishing touches on a joint offer for Alstom's turbine businesses that includes a cash element of roughly 9 billion euros, sources close to the bidders said.

-Under the complex offer, which would counter an existing $17 billion offer from U.S. conglomerate General Electric for Alstom's power arm, Siemens would acquire Alstom's gas turbines business while Mitsubishi would inject cash and industrial assets into a joint venture in steam turbines, the sources said.
+Under the complex offer, Siemens would acquire the gas turbines business of Alstom while Mitsubishi would inject cash and industrial assets into a joint venture in steam turbines, the sources said.

-As part of the deal, Mitsubishi and the French government would take equal stakes in Alstom, acquiring a portion of the 29 percent holding of French group Bouygues, union representatives said after meeting with Economy Minister Arnaud Montebourg.
+As part of the deal, Mitsubishi and the French government would take stakes in Alstom, acquiring a portion of the shares currently held by French group Bouygues, one source close to the matter specified.

 Alstom would keep control of its energy transmission and renewables activities, which would not be part of the Siemens-Mitsubishi bid.